Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 If the company that you work for comes under new ownership, your employee contract automatically transfers to the new owner.
 That means the new employer must observe all existing employment and social security rights and obligations.
 The old and new employers must inform the representatives of employees affected by the transfer about its planned date, reasons for the transfer, and consequences for employees.
 This information must be shared before the transfer affects employees’ employment and working conditions.

-In the case that your employer goes bankrupt or is declared insolvent, you can access a special insolvency state fund (Fogasa) to receive the wages that your company owes you.
+If your employer goes bankrupt or is declared insolvent, you can access a special insolvency state fund (Fogasa) to receive (sometimes in part) the wages that your company owes you.
 Part-time and fixed-term workers are also eligible to receive the funds.
 The guarantee covers wages, bonuses, and fringe benefits as well as financial employee participation that arises up to one year before the insolvency.

 Temporary, part-time, agency, and informal workers in Spain

-Spain requires government oversight of temporary work agencies (empresas de trabajo temporal) that employ workers and provide them temporarily to client companies.
+Spain requires government oversight of temporary work agencies (empresas de trabajo temporal) that provide temporary workers to client companies.
 The agency is responsible for paying agency workers and dealing with social security matters.
 During the assignment, the agency employee receives the same rights and protections as any other worker under Spain’s labor laws.

 Making a complaint as a worker in Spain